xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 What I've done here is simply move the files that were on `src/` and renamed them (we don't use Pascal Case to name component files, but you can do it if you like).
 We'll have to adapt them down the line, but we'll cross that bridge when we get there.

 You should create similar files for the other two apps (`checkout` and `static-pages`).
 In some cases you might want some configuration to work similarily across apps (for example, the router, debugging components).
 So what we usually do is create an `AppTemplate` component that serves that purpose, and then simply render that component in each `app.js` file.
-For simplicity, let's take the code that's in the initial `App.js` file and put it in `src/apps/app-template.js`.
+For simplicity, let's copy the code that's in the initial `App.js` file and paste it in `src/apps/app-template.js`.

 ```jsx
 /* src/apps/app-template.js */